gyulanemeth/bluefox.email/comparisons/bluefox-vs-loops.md

 Loops has one of the cleaner editors in the category.
 It feels modern and uncluttered, closer to writing in a document than wrestling a builder, with reusable components, themes, and style controls, and it renders through MJML so designs hold up across the email clients it supports.
 You can paste Markdown that includes structured elements like buttons and simple columns, upload your own HTML when you need to, and it stays pleasant to use.
 What it isn't is a full design system: there's no concept of global brand variables shared across many templates, or multi-brand asset management, because that isn't the problem Loops set out to solve.

 BlueFox Email's builder, powered by the Chamaileon SDK, is built around exactly that.
-You assemble emails from reusable **blocks** (headers, footers, CTA rows), define **brand variables** (colors, fonts, logos) and **components** once, and reuse them so nothing drifts off-brand, which matters most when you run several brands or a large template library.
+You assemble emails from reusable **blocks** (headers, footers, CTA rows), define **brand variables** (colors, fonts, logos) and **components** (buttons, dividers) once, and reuse them so nothing drifts off-brand, which matters most when you run several brands or a large template library.
 Personalization uses Handlebars with loop and conditional elements, and the builder includes a stock photo library, a photo editor, dark mode preview, and VML fallbacks that keep background images intact in Outlook specifically.
+For anyone who wants out of the visual builder entirely, there's a custom code element for raw HTML, essentially bring-your-own-markup, plus a lightweight plain-text and minimal-HTML sending mode for simpler messages that don't need the full design treatment.

 That builder also drives one capability Loops doesn't directly match: **data feeds**.
 You can point any email at a live external source (RSS, Atom, or JSON), loop over the items at send time, and render them as real content, images included, so a newsletter, a digest, or a "latest articles" block stays current without anyone editing the template.
 It works across campaigns, transactional, triggered emails, and automations.
 Loops builds dynamic content from contact and event data rather than external feeds, so if pulling in outside content matters to you, that's a point for BlueFox.